 To learn more, sign up to our webinar - it's free.

 Expect to come away from the webinar with a better understanding of:

-This blog was written by Richard Morton, Head of Accessibility at the Government Digital Service (GDS) and Louise Harris, Head of Creative and Channels at GDS.
+This blog was written by Richard Morton, Head of Accessibility for Government at Central Digital and Data Office, and Louise Harris, Head of Creative and Channels at GDS.

-Richard Morton, Head of Accessibility, Government Digital Service
+Richard Morton, Head of Accessibility, Central Digital and Data Office (CDDO)

-Richard Morton is Head of Accessibility for Government at the Government Digital Service (GDS).
-He focuses on building accessibility capability across the public sector through GDS Accessibility Empathy Lab sessions, clinics, training and testing, and the cross government accessibility communities.
+Richard Morton is Head of Accessibility for Government at Central Digital and Data Office.
+He focuses on building accessibility capability of central government and the wider public sector through Accessibility Empathy Lab sessions, clinics, training and testing, and the cross government accessibility communities.

 Louise Harris, Creative and Channels Team Leader, GDS

 Louise Harris is an experienced communications professional with more than a decade of digital expertise built working across the public and private sector.
 She leads the Government Digital Service’s (GDS) multidisciplinary Creative and Channels team, and provides expert advice on the use of digital channels within GDS and wider government - with a particular focus on accessible communication best practice.